Frequently asked questions

 - recyclable waste

-This gives residents a choice to opt-in for a lime-green lidded green waste bin, and the residents who do not wish to opt in will not be affected by the households that wish to receive a green waste bin.
+This gives residents a choice to opt-in for a green waste bin, and the residents who do not wish to opt in will not be affected by the households that wish to receive a green waste bin.
+It ensures the service on offer is only provided to those who want to receive it.